Employee Handbook – Chapter 4

 - Other holidays are provided between 12/25 and 12/31 and are communicated on an annual basis

 On these holidays, most of the College’s offices will be closed.
 Holidays which fall on Saturday or Sunday will generally be observed on the preceding Friday or the following Monday.
-In order to be eligible to receive holiday pay, you are required to work your regularly scheduled hours the workday preceding and the workday following the holiday unless on an approved vacation or an extended sick leave.
+Holidays are not paid during unpaid leaves of absence.

 A definitive list of College holidays is distributed annually by the Office of People Services prior to July 1 of each year.
 Additionally, the “Holiday Memo” identifies “Days of Celebration” which are NOT holidays but are special days observed by the College community each year.
 Employees are encouraged to participate in these Days of Celebration (e.g., Mountain Day, Exploring Labor, Service and Learning Day and Martin Luther King, Jr. Day) but, if they choose not to participate, employees are expected to work at their normal duties.

 A current listing of holidays is available on the People Services website at: http://www.berea.edu/people-services/payroll-schedules/.